d-koppenhagen/k9n.dev/blog/2020-02-angular-scully-follow-up-article.md

 let's have a look at the options we set:

 - `name`: This is the base name for the generated angular module scully created for us.
-- `slug`: Here we define the placeholder name for the URL that will be filled with the basename of the markdown files
+- `slug`: Here we define the placeholder name for the URL that will be filled with the basename of the markdown files.
 - `sourceDir`: That's where we will store our markdown files that's content is rendered by the scully markdown file plugin.
-- `route`: This is the name for the route before the `:slug` in the URLs where we can see our rendered content later
+- `route`: This is the name for the route before the `:slug` in the URLs where we can see our rendered content later.

 > Good to know: Under the hood the schematic `@scullyio/init:blog` is just calling `@scullyio/init:markdown` with default options set.
 So in fact it's just a shortcut.